MicrosoftDocs/azure-dev-docs/articles/cpp/sdk/install-and-integrate-the-sdk.md

 ---

 1. Finally, make sure your Azure account has the proper permissions to work with Key Vault Secrets.
-You can give yourself the proper permissions by assigning yourself the "Key Vault Secrets Officer" role on the Access Control (IAM) page of your Key Vault resource in the Azure portal.
+You can give yourself the proper permissions by assigning yourself the "Key Vault Secrets Officer" role on the Access Control (IAM) page of your Key Vault resource in the Azure portal. *IAM stands for identity and access management.*

 ## Set up your project